otabuzzman/pj2aws/README.md

 # PJ2 AWS
-A lab to bring the [Parallel Java 2 Library](https://www.cs.rit.edu/~ark/pj2.shtml) on an AWS GPU instance (due to lack of access to CUDA capable device).
+A lab to bring the [Parallel Java 2 Library](https://www.cs.rit.edu/~ark/pj2.shtml) on an AWS GPU instance.
 The project is divided into three major parts.
-The 1st one serves to get familiar with the structure of the PJ2 source and the tools provided by the distribution.
+Step 1 serves to get familiar with the structure of the PJ2 source and the tools provided by the distribution.
 Target of the 1st step is an environment that allows to build the PJ2 examples on a local CPU and execute.
-The 2nd step moves the local project remote to an AWS T2 instance.
+Step 2 moves the local project remote to an AWS T2 instance.
 T2 was chosen because it's free of charge for one year.
 Main purpose of this step is to get familiar with AWS concepts and tools.
 Another goal was to find out how to include AWS instances into development.
 The target of this step corresponds to step 1 except the difference that the examples are build and run remote on an AWS instance.
 The 3rd step finally leads to the actual aim of the project namely to build the GPU examples on an AWS instance and execute.

 #### Step 1.
 Make PJ2 examples run on multi-core CPU (e.g. local PC)
 Download and install [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (at least 7) and Git Shell.
 If on Windows download and install [Cygwin](http://cygwin.com/) as well.
 Consider a full install to avoid problems due to missing packages.
 Let shell variables `JAVAC` and `JAVA` point at `javac` and `java` respectively or make executables accessible via `PATH`.
 Build pj2aws and run S1 examples (commands with sample values):